xingyuuchen/unixtar/README.md

 The framework is a Web-Server on unix based system.

-Without using any third-party libraries, the framework writes from unix system calls and standard C library functions.
+Without using any third-party libraries, the framework implements from scratch by using unix system calls and standard C library functions.

 The framework adopts the model of `Epoll + NetThreads + WorkerThreads`:
 ![model-overview](docs/images/model-overview.png)